anuksha11/Lane-Detection/README.md

 * Open the needed dataset file in Google Drive and add shortcut to MyDrive.
 * Open the needed weights file in Google Drive and add shortcut to MyDrive.
 * Make sure you have the dataset file and colab file in same google account.
+* To do inferencing directly from user interface :
+  - Open the ipnyb file in Google Colab
+  - Open the needed weights file in Google Drive and add shortcut to MyDrive.
+  - Run the code under "Inferencing Code From User Interface" subsection to get your user interface.
+  - Now u can open the link provided under output of the code after running the code or directly upload images to get the output of the model.